Hostile by Design

 That’s what hostile design looks like.
 Those items were specifically designed to keep people from loitering, sitting, or laying down in those spaces.
 They’re meant to scream “you aren’t welcome here!” without actually having to say anything at all.

 It’s one of the many ways that people experiencing homelessness and housing instability are ostracized.
+But let's take that a step further.
+Hostile design can also look like building low-income apartments differently.

-Taking that a step further, hostile architecture can also look like designing low-income apartments differently.
 Not providing enough overhead lighting and storage is common in low-income units.
 Energy efficiency is not taken into consideration when choosing appliances, which means that the tenants end up using more energy and paying higher bills.
 So-called luxuries like balconies or outdoor spaces are not included, despite the relatively low cost of doing so.

 That’s why we launched the Pathways Housing Wellness Corporation.
 We want to rebuild existing homes in Philadelphia into moderate-sized multi-family units that not only fit into the landscape of the neighborhood, but provide all of the amenities needed to live well regardless of your income status.

 For-profit developers of affordable housing, of course, want and need to make a profit on their projects.
 As a nonprofit, we are uniquely situated to be able to provide affordable housing that is actually affordable and not reliant on profit.